cybertraining-dsc/su21-reu-363/project/index.md

 ## Abstract

-In this effort we are analyzing X-ray images in AI and identifying cavitites
+In this effort we are analyzing X-ray images in AI and identifying cavities

 Contents